LuiseFreese/blog/FormatListasCalendar.md

 ## Conclusion & What's next?

-With a list, a view and 2 flows I could automate another piece of contentmanagement and daily marketing in this small business scenario.
+With a list, a view and 2 flows I could automate another piece of content management and daily marketing in this small business scenario.
 I would love to know what you like to use calendar view for and what you want to automate.